Proven-Paradox/shaper-system/Deprecated.md

 Increase your Stealth modifier by 1.
 You have a natural eye for hiding spots that helps you conceal yourself and others when you stay still.
 When helping allies hide, you do so with Boon 2.
 //Scaling on Boon?

+#### Thick Skin
+You gain an additional 2 HP per Vitality.
+This Lesson applies retroactively.